aylanonsense/color/notes.md

 ### Abney Effect
 Human eyes perceive a shift in hue when white light is added to a colored light.
 Some color spaces may correct for this effect.

+### Helmholtz–Kohlrausch Effect
+Colored light appears to have greater luminance than white light, even when their luminance is held constant.
+This is especially apparent for blues and reds, but not as much for greens and yellows.

+### Color Constancy
+And object is perceived as being the same color even under varying lighting conditions.
+The human brain will "correct" for a light source.

 ## Color Space
 A color space is a means of quantifying and describing colors objectively.
 There are many reasons and purposes for constructing a color space.